Krasko25/Obsidian-Sync/Archive/diary.md

 - I shared my mind, it feels better now;
 - I continue doing my scoliosis exersises everyday;
 - I successfully do my English repetitions every day;
-- I did my math learning routine today today
+- I did my math learning routine today.

 ==January 25th, 2024==
 Today was my birthday.
 For some reason I wanted to do my best in this very day more than in any other one.
 For some reason, I just want to grab into any date or source of motivation to name it a milestone of a "new me".